Working on-campus offers many advantages including flexible scheduling, good pay, and often experience related to your major.

 - Generally, international students are eligible to work up to 20 hours per week on campus.
 For more information, please contact the Office of International Education.

-- Students in the Stay Connected and Timeoff Programs are eligible to work as hourly student employees for up to one year.
+- Students who take a Leave of Absence are eligible to work as hourly student employees for up to one year.
 They must be approved by Student Employment to work in a student job class.

 - Non-degree students and Non-CU students must be approved by Student Employment to work in a student job class.